capactio/capact/docs/proposal/20201102-typinstances-flow.md

 ####  Suggested solution

 Specify the relations between the TypeInstances in the Implementation.
-In the Implementation, the Action developer knows all details about all output artifacts and how they are related to each other.
+As describe in [upload artifacts](#upload-action-artifacts-to-local-och) section, in the Implementation, the Action developer knows all details about all output artifacts and how they are related to each other.
 For now, the Interface can define only one TypeInstance in the output section, so the relations property is not necessary on the Interface type.
 As a result, it simplifies the solution for Beta and GA as we don't need to take care of proper merging those relations defined on Interface and Implementation.

 This property is required if the Implementation wants to upload more than one artifact.
 By doing so, in the future we can implement a more sophisticated mechanism for deleting the TypeInstances as we will know relations between them, e.g. when someone will schedule removing the WordPress Config TypeInstance we will know that the correlated Ingress TypeInstance also should be removed.